fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 There is no design goal to eliminate all explicit numeric widening.

 There is no design goal to eliminate all explicit calls to `op_Implicit`, though in practice we'd expect `op_Implicit` calls to largely disappear.

+There is no goal to make defining `op_Implicit` methods a normal part of F# methodology.

 # Motivation